505Baloo/finder/README.md

 # finder

-## Goals
+## Goals and functionalities

 Finder's goal is essentially to "mimic" an infamous dating app.
 This was our first introduction to Provider pattern.
 It has a main page which is essentially a list of tiles that you can click on.
 Clicking a tile redirects you to a Details page from where you can like a "Bachelor" whom you can retrieve in a "Liked" list upon clicking a button on the main page.
+You can also "dislike" a Bachelor, which makes him disappear from the list.

 ## Infos